okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2017/index.md

 For example:

 * Add an app manager contact email address.
-* Use the profile to define a whitelist of groups that you can then reference and pass as claims using the [Okta Expression Language function `getFilteredGroups`](/docs/reference/okta-expression-language/#group-functions).
+* Use the profile to define an allowlist of groups that you can then reference and pass as claims using the [Okta Expression Language function `getFilteredGroups`](/docs/reference/okta-expression-language/#group-functions).

 For more information, see the [Apps API](/docs/reference/api/apps/#profile-object).